jhugman/uniffi-bindgen-react-native/docs/src/guides/megazords.md

 import { Crate1Type, Crate2Type } from "react-native-my-megazord";
 ```

-Alternatively, they can the default export:
+Alternatively, they can use the default export:

 ```ts
 import megazord from "react-native-my-megazord";